eputnam77/MarkReview/README.md

 Run `pnpm start` (or `npm start`) to view your site.

 **Accepting or rejecting edits in the browser does not modify your source files.**
-Use the `marktrace` CLI to apply changes and restart the dev server.
+Use the `markreview` CLI to apply changes and restart the dev server.

 You can override the highlight colours in your CSS: